TABS Frontend Architecture

 TABS is a content-driven frontend architecture where Pages are built on TABS: Typography, Atoms, Base, and Sections.

-The architecture is defined by its constraints.
+The architecture is defined by a small set of constraints.
 Each layer has a clear responsibility and a strict dependency direction.

 Layers